dmparrishphd/Python4th/2b/Tutorial/body8A.md

 ## line upon line, line upon line

 The word `'''` reads the "entire" content of `stdin` (standard input, often from the keyboard).

-When entering text from the keyboard, the end of input may be indicatd by <CTRL> + Z <ENTER> (Hold down the Control key, press the Z key, release, and press the Enter key).
+On many systems, when entering text from the keyboard, the end of input may be indicatd by a special key combination, such as `CTRL` + `Z` `ENTER` (Hold down the Control key, press the Z key, release, and press the Enter key).
 You may see the text `^Z` appear when you presse that sequence of keys:

     S>> '' '' ''